craftercms/docs/source/getting-started/running-crafter-in-docker.rst

           tomcat_1         | 02-Jun-2020 14:26:47.448 INFO [main] org.apache.catalina.startup.Catalina.start Server startup in 54120 ms

-   You may now follow the instructions listed in the guide :ref:`above:<installing-crafter-cms-from-archive-download>` starting from the step :ref:`Access Crafter Studio <accessing-crafter-studio>` to start using Crafter CMS.
+   You may now follow the instructions listed in the guide :ref:`above:<installing-crafter-cms-from-prebuilt-binaries>` starting from the step :ref:`Access Crafter Studio <accessing-crafter-studio>` to start using Crafter CMS.

    The console output when you start the container (as shown above) contains useful information that you can use to debug or monitor the status of Crafter CMS.
 To view more of the logs, the Docker Desktop Dashboard provides a runtime view of all your containers and applications, including logs for monitoring/debugging Crafter CMS.
 To access the Docker Desktop Dashboard, from the **Docker menu**, select **Dashboard**.